Meet Our Team

 • Colourful Semantics workshop – a method of teaching children how to understand and build sentences.

-Presentations and Publications
+Presentations & Publications

 • July 2012 – the Society for Scientific Studies of Reading (SSSR) conference, Montreal, Canada